On the derivation of the Kompaneets equation: The Boltzmann-Master equation

-Moreover, if the electrons are in thermal equilibrium with inverse temperature $\beta = 1/k_B T$, we verify that where the last equality follows from conservation of energy in the collisions.
+To connect this to the setup in Section \ref{db}, we have to further include the assumption that the electrons are in thermal equilibrium with inverse temperature $\beta = 1/k_B T$, which implies that where the last equality follows from conservation of energy in the collisions.
 Inserting \eqref{conserve} into \eqref{in3} yields the detailed balance relation for the photon transition rates \eqref{in2},